-The Ashtabula, Ohio Railroad Disaster, often referred to simply as the Ashtabula Disaster or the Ashtabula Horror, was one of the worst railroad disaster in American history.
-The event occurred on December 29, 1876 when a Lake Shore & Michigan Southern Railway Train, the Pacific Express, plunged into the the Ashtabula River, about 100 yards from the railroad station at Ashtabula, Ohio.
-It’s topped only by the Great Train Wreck of 1918 in Nashville, Tn.
+The Ashtabula, Ohio Railroad Disaster, often referred to as the Ashtabula Disaster or the Ashtabula Horror, was one of the worst railroad disasters in American history.
+The event occurred on December 29, 1876, when a Lake Shore & Michigan Southern Railway Train, the Pacific Express, plunged into the Ashtabula River, about 100 yards from the railroad station at Ashtabula, Ohio.
+It’s topped only by the Great Train Wreck of 1918 in Nashville, Tennessee.

 The bridge, designed jointly by Charles Collins and Amasa Stone, both of whom ended up committing suicide, was the first Howe-type wrought iron truss bridge built.
-Though Collins was reluctant to go through with the building the bridge as he felt it was still “too experimental,” higher powers prevailed, the bridge was built, and lasted only 11 years before it collapsed.
+Though Collins was reluctant to go through with building the bridge as he felt it was still “too experimental,” higher powers prevailed; the bridge was built and lasted only 11 years before it collapsed.

 Chicago Tribune – December 30, 1876